Lancetnik/Propan/docs/docs/en/contributing/4_adapters.md

 {!> docs_src/contributing/adapter/rabbit_handle.py !}
 ```

-In the selected fragments, we store information about registered handlers inside our broker.
+In the highlighted fragments, we store information about registered handlers inside our broker.

-Also, a very important point is to call the parent method `_wrap_handler` - it sets all decorators in right order that turns an original function into a **Propan** handler.
+Additionally, it's crucial to call the parent method `_wrap_handler`.
+This arranges all decorators in the correct order, transforming the original function into a **Propan** handler.

 ```python linenums='27' hl_lines="2"
 {!> docs_src/contributing/adapter/rabbit_handle.py [ln:27-32] !}